owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ``encryption:migrate`` migrates encryption keys after a major ownCloud version upgrade.
 You may optionally specify individual users in a space-delimited list.
 See :doc:`../../configuration/files/encryption_configuration` to learn more.

+``encryption:recreate-master-key`` decrypts the ownCloud file system, replaces the existing master key with a new one, and encrypts the entire ownCloud file system with the new master key.
+Given the size of your ownCloud filesystem, this may take some time to complete.
+However, if your filesystem is quite small, then it will complete quite quickly.
+The ``-y`` switch can be supplied to automate acceptance of user input.

 .. _federation_sync_label: